A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Knowledge-based Fake News Detection

 \subsection{Manual Fact-checking}

 Broadly speaking, manual fact-checking can be divided into (I) expert-based and (II) crowd-sourced fact-checking.

-\paragraph{I. Expert-based Manual Fact-checking} Expert-based fact-checking relies on domain-experts (i.e., \textit{fact-checkers}) to verify the given news contents.
-Expert-based fact-checking is often conducted by a small group of highly credible fact-checkers, is easy to manage, and leads to highly accurate results, but is costly and poorly scales with the increase in the volume of to-be-checked news contents.
+\paragraph{I. Expert-based Manual Fact-checking} Expert-based fact-checking relies on domain-experts as \textit{fact-checkers} to verify the given news contents.
+Expert-based fact-checking is often conducted by a small group of highly credible fact-checkers, is easy to manage, and leads to highly accurate results, but is costly and poorly scales with the increase in the volume of the to-be-checked news contents.